 Know When To Roll ‘Em, Know When To Fold ‘Em

-Folding keyboards are an excellent idea if you find yourself working on airplanes, trains or wherever.
+Folding keyboards for smartphones are an excellent idea if you find yourself working on airplanes, trains or wherever.
 They require a little bit of an adjustment to if you are more familiar with a PC keyboard, but are a great standby.
 Bluetooth also means almost instant connections, and very good responsiveness.

 So useful are folding bluetooth keyboards, in fact, that you will never hear anybody complain about owning one of these things.